 My belief is that the promise of a reward after all their hard work is good motivation, and works well in my house.

 If they do their chores all week days, then allow the weekend to be free, and plan a treat.
-It can be as simple as going to Kids Club Movies at your local cinema (which are usually cheaper priced), or planning a trip out for an ice-cream or hot chocolate.
-Or plan a pizza/movie night at home over the weekend.
+It can be as simple as having a hot chocolate or an ice cream, or you could build up rewards to have a cinema trip at the end of the month.
+A pizza and movie night at home over the weekend is always popular!